KaiHotz/react-formik-ui/README.md

 Each component makes use of Formiks context, there for you need to have Formik installed in your project.

+## NEW in v2:
+- THEME option : React Formik UI now supports a theme option.
+This can be achieved by passing the `themed` prop to the `Form` component.
+- Datepicker: update of ReactJS Datepicker to v2 and therefor `moment` was removed
+- Dropzone: Bug fix that did not render correctly the img thumb of uploaded images.
+Now it also shows file icons for non img files.
+- HTML markup: The overall HTML markup forall of the components has sligtly changed and is now more solid and accesable throug css selectors
+- Overall more stability and minor bug fixes

 ## Markup, Styling and ClassNames
 The markup for the components Input, Select, Checkbox, Radio, Textarea, Datepicker and DropZone consists of a wrapper div, label, the main component, hint, and error message.